How Rich Can You Be When You Retire?

 Chris has a solid financial buffer and has $5000 to invest with right away, which will be his initial investment.
-He’s working as a teacher and earns $2500 per month.
+He’s working for a company focusing on helping people with SIBO and earns $2500 per month.
 He wants to invest $50 per week.
 Chris puts 50% of his money in a fund that tracks the 500 biggest companies in the USA.
 The other 50% goes to individual stocks of companies he likes, such as Apple, Facebook and Netflix.
 He believes his average return on investment will be around 10%.
 The inflation is about 2%.
 Chris wants to retire at the age of 62, so that's 35 years of growth.

 According to this compound interest calculator, the future value of his portfolio is $519.361,45.

 Alejandra, 28 years old